OboDerf/CM1101-Group-/README.md

  - EVERYONE SHOULD COME PLEASE
  - DISCUSS HOW TO ADD CONTENT TO THE GAME

+# FRAMEWORK - A BRIEF AND LOOSE EXPLAINATION ON THE PUZZLES

    Key:

  - self: This means you're using a variable or function defined within the class.
 It's an easy way of carrying